jonathanabennett/projectwarrior/README.md

 This is one of the main reasons I built this program. `project review <checklist>` guides you through the `<checklist>` review checklist, ensuring at the end that you have gone through a thorough review of all the stuff in your life and categorized it appropriately.
 Each checklist (except `projects`, describe below) works by presenting you with a series of prompts.
 In response to each prompt, you can type a project in to add it to projectwarror (following the format described for the `add` command).
 Once you hit enter without typing anything in, you can do the same with tasks to add to taskwarrior.
 Simply enter what you would enter after the command `task add`.
 So to add the task "Get Milk +@errands priority:H" to your tasks, you would enter `Get Milk +@errands priority:H`.
 That exact string will be passed to Taskwarrior.
 You will see on the screen the command that is being run.

 Right now, the weekly review can only be customized by editing the `review.lisp` file and re-running `make build && make install`.
 Future versions will allow you to define your own reviews (removing unnecessary prompts or creating custom reviews like a shortened "daily" review).
 The full review is a full, GTD style weekly review.
-Expect it to take a full hour if you are a reasonably broadly committed person.
-Pausing a review and resuming where you left off is not currently supported.
+Expect it to take a full hour if you have a lot of personal and professional commitments.
+Pausing a review and resuming where you left off is not currently supported, but the full review can be taken in 3 pieces like so:

+1. `project review professional`
+2. `project review personal`
+3. `project review projects`

+Doing it this way only skips the reminder to check your calendar and your someday/maybe list, and to "get creative" at the end of your review time.

 The currently supported review are